Todd Shafer

 Todd Shafer (born November 29, 1976) is an American professional stock car racing driver.
 He last competed part-time in the NASCAR Camping World Truck Series, driving the Nos.
 07 and 08 Chevrolet Silverados for SS-Green Light Racing.
+He is the father of fellow driver Jonathan Shafer.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)